MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/layers/animatedtilelayer-events.md

 ---
 # AnimatedTileLayer Events

-This example uses the `onFrameLoaded` event of the [AnimatedTileLayer](../../map-control-api/animatedtilelayer-class.md) class to update a message about the currently display tile layer in the animation.
+This example uses the `onFrameLoaded` event of the [AnimatedTileLayer](../../map-control-api/animatedtilelayer-class.md) class to update a message about the currently displayed tile layer in the animation.
 For this example the weather radar tile service from the [Iowa Environmental Mesonet of Iowa State University](https://www.mesonet.agron.iastate.edu/ogc/) and animates it.
 This service provides radar images for the last 50 minutes over the USA broken up into 5 minute increments.

 ```html
 <!DOCTYPE html>